Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Simulation studies

 We set $n=100$ and $p=500$, and generate data as:

 We set $\Sigma_{ij} = 1$ if $i=j$ and $\Sigma_{ij} = 0.3$ if $i \neq j$.
 We simulate data under two scenarios for the true propensity and outcome regressions:

+We fit our approach in the following manner: We consider models (\ref{eq:models}) \begin{enumerate*}[label= \alph*)] \item specified as linear, \item using 3 degree of freedom splines for each covariate (Section \ref{sec:semi}), or \item using Gaussian process priors for each covariate (Section \ref{sec:nonpara}). \end{enumerate*} We choose the treatment and outcome model fit among a), b) and c) that minimizes the WAIC (\citep{watanabe2010asymptotic}), a Bayesian analog to model selection criteria such as AIC or BIC.
+Based on these model fits, we calculate the value of our estimator in (\ref{eq:our_estimator}) and its variance in (\ref{eqn:VarEst}).
+We refer to this estimator as \texttt{Bayes-DR}.

-We estimate the average treatment effect using: a) double post selection regression (Double PS) introduced in \cite{belloni2013inference}; b) doubly robust estimators (lasso-DR) introduced in \cite{farrell2015robust}; c) the residual de-biasing approach (De-biasing) of \cite{athey2016approximate}; d) Targeted maximum likelihood (TMLE, \cite{van2006targeted}) with lasso models; and e) the double machine learning approach (DML, \cite{chernozhukov2016double}) with lasso models.
-For each of these approaches, asymptotic standard errors were estimated, and confidence intervals were defined as the interval within 1.96 estimated standard errors of the point estimate.
-For the nonlinear scenarios we only compare with TMLE and DML, as the other approaches rely on linearity of models and do not immediately extend to nonlinear scenarios.
-For both of these approaches, we use an initial screening step from a group lasso model, and then fit nonlinear outcome models on the chosen covariates.
-Treatment models are specified to be linear.
-More details of our implementation of these approaches can be found in Appendix I. We implement our approach using the models in Section \ref{sec:model} and employing the doubly robust estimator.
-For the treatment and outcome models, we consider linear models, models using 3 degree of freedom splines for each covariate (Section \ref{sec:semi}), and models that use Gaussian process priors for each covariate (Section \ref{sec:nonpara}), and use the treatment and outcome model that minimizes WAIC (\citep{watanabe2010asymptotic}).
-WAIC is a Bayesian analog of commonly used model selection criteria such as AIC or BIC.
-We will refer to this doubly robust estimator as Bayes-DR.
+In addition to our estimator, we estimate the average treatment effect using: \begin{enumerate*}[label = \alph*)] \item \texttt{Double PS}: double post selection regression introduced in \cite{belloni2013inference}; \item \texttt{lasso-DR}: the doubly robust estimator introduced in \cite{farrell2015robust}; \item \texttt{De-biasing}: the residual de-biasing approach of \cite{athey2016approximate}; \item \texttt{TMLE}: Targeted maximum likelihood with lasso models; and \item \texttt{DML}: the double machine learning approach of \cite{chernozhukov2016double} with lasso models. \end{enumerate*} For all competing approaches, we always use a correctly specified, linear treatment model.
+In the linear simulation scenario, they are implemented using a correctly specified, linear outcome model as well.
+That is in contrast to \texttt{Bayes-DR} that considers a collection of linear and non-linear models in the estimation of the treatment and outcome models in both linear and non-linear settings.
+In the nonlinear scenarios, we only compare with \texttt{TMLE} and \texttt{DML}, as the other approaches rely directly on linearity.
+In the non-linear settings we implement \texttt{TMLE} and \texttt{DML} by fitting a group lasso model as a screening step, and then nonlinear outcome models on the chosen covariates as a second step.
+For all approaches, asymptotic standard errors were estimated, and confidence intervals were acquired based on an asymptotic normal approximation.
+More details of our implementation of these approaches can be found in Appendix J.